pgRouting/workshop/docs/chapters/topology.rst

 Create a Network Topology
 ===============================================================================

-:doc:`osm2pgrouting <osm2pgrouting>` is a convenient tool, but it's also a *black box*.
-There are several cases where :doc:`osm2pgrouting <osm2pgrouting>` can't be used.
-Obviously if the data isn't OpenStreetMap data.
+:doc:`osm2pgrouting <osm2pgrouting>` is a convenient tool, and its focus to work on OpenStreetMap data.
+There are several cases where :doc:`osm2pgrouting <osm2pgrouting>` can't be used.i
 Some network data already comes with a network topology that can be used with pgRouting out-of-the-box.
 Often network data is stored in Shape file format (``.shp``) and we can use PostGIS' ``shape2postgresql`` converter to import the data into a PostgreSQL database.
 But what to do then?

 .. image:: images/network.png
 	:width: 250pt